 Similarly, we weren’t designed to sit behind a desk all week to then punish ourselves at the gym for an hour or more.
 We have evolved to walk around every day, lift heavy things when necessary and occasionally run after a deer (or away from a bear).
 Cramming all this into a few weekly exercise sessions is asking for trouble.

 Relying on willpower alone to get quick results is ineffective in the long run.
 The most effective lifestyle plans focus on adopting new healthy habits and sticking to them.
-For a long time.
-But building healthy habits is easier said than done.
-Changing the habits you’ve lived by for years takes months of deliberate effort.
+But building new habits is easier said than done.
+It takes months or even years of deliberate effort.
 And it’s even harder when you try to change many habits at once.

 Focus and motivation

 Which neatly brings us to motivation.
 You need intrinsic motivation to stick to your new habit long enough for it to become automatic.
-With the app, this intrinsic motivation comes from earning the foods you crave.
+In our app, this intrinsic motivation comes from earning the foods you crave.
 There are few incentives more natural than gathering the foods you eat; we have been doing it for millions of years.

 This incentive works especially well if you need to earn cheats.
 Imagine you have a big weekend ahead.
 On Friday you’re having a posh dinner with your partner and on Saturday you have plans to go out with friends.
 Rather than deny yourself these moments of joy, you can plan ahead and make sure you earn enough stars to buy the two cheats you need.
 And feel proud about the moments of joy you give yourself.